abordage/og-images/README.md

     | Text Font
     |--------------------------------------------------------------------------
     |
-    | If set to null, will be used Preset Font (Roboto Regular)
+    | If set null, will be used Preset Font (Roboto Regular)
     |
     | Supported: "absolute/path/to/your/font.ttf", null
     |